racker/salus-telemetry-api/admin/README.md

 mvn package
 ```

+# Running locally

+With the default configuration, the Admin API application will run non-secure and bind to port 8888.
+The GraphQL API can be invoked interactively at http://localhost:8888/graphiql

-## Working with the SAML based authentication for local testing
+# Using SAML based authentication for local testing

+**NOTE** the approach described in this section is only needed for testing the SAML authentication
+locally.
+In most cases, you can run non-secure in local development using the previous section.

-### Creating the metadata XML and SAML keystore for development
+## Creating the metadata XML and SAML keystore for development

 Using [this wiki page](https://one.rackspace.com/display/GET/Integrating+Your+App+with+AD+FS)
 download the IdP metadata XML and save it as `FederationMetadata.xml` in the working directory.